Two Covid antiviral treatments to be rolled out in January

 A pill called molnupiravir will also be made available for adults who are at the highest risk from Covid-19.

-Chief medical officer Gregor Smith said the new treatments are “ground-breaking”, but should not be seen as an alternative to vaccination.
+Scotland’s chief medical officer, Gregor Smith, said the new treatments are “groundbreaking” but should not be seen as an alternative to vaccination.

-He said: “Adults and children aged 12 or over who are thought to be at high risk and with a clinical condition that has been prioritised for treatment will be able to be assessed by a clinician in their own health board to see if the new coronavirus therapies are suitable and provide further information on how to access the medicines, if eligible.
+He said: “Adults and children aged 12 or over who are thought to be at high risk and with a clinical condition that has been prioritised for treatment will be able to be assessed by a clinician in their own health board to see if the new coronavirus therapies are suitable and will be given further information on how to access the medicines, if eligible.

 “We will also be writing to individuals who may be eligible to access these new treatments in early January to provide them with further information and home PCR test kits.